Ask Financer

 What Salary Is Needed for a 400K House: Complete Breakdown

-Understanding The 28/36 Rule and How It Applies to a $400k House
+How The 28/36 Rule Applies to a $400k House

 The 28/36 rule serves as the foundation for most mortgage approvals.
-Under this guideline, your total housing expenses - including mortgage principal, interest, taxes, and insurance (PITI) - shouldn't consume more than 28% of your gross monthly income.
+Under this guideline, your total housing expenses, including mortgage principal, interest, taxes, and insurance (PITI), shouldn't consume more than 28% of your gross monthly income.

 Your total debt obligations, including credit cards, student loans, car payments, and your new mortgage, must stay below 36% of your monthly income.

-For a $400,000 home, this translates to needing roughly $8,333 to $10,833 in monthly gross income, depending on your other debts.
+For a $400,000 home, this translates to needing roughly $8,500 to $11,000 in monthly gross income, depending on your other debts.
 However, some loan programs offer more flexibility.

 Conventional loans may allow debt-to-income ratios up to 45% with strong compensating factors like excellent credit scores or substantial cash reserves.
 FHA loans can stretch even further, permitting DTI ratios up to 57% in certain situations.
+So can you afford a 400K house on a 100K salary?
+Possibly, if you have minimal existing debt and a solid down payment.

 How Down Payment Size Affects Income Requirements